quickwit-oss/tantivy/ARCHITECTURE.md

 ## What is tantivy?

 Tantivy is a library that is meant to build search engines.
-While it is by no mean a port of Lucene, its architecture is strongly inspired by it.
-If you are familiar with Lucene, you might be striked by the overlapping vocabulary.
+Although it is by no mean a port of Lucene, its architecture is strongly inspired by it.
+If you are familiar with Lucene, you may be struck by the overlapping vocabulary.
 This is not fortuitous.

 Tantivy's bread and butter is to address the problem of full-text search :

 Given a large set of textual documents, and a text query, return the K-most relevant documents in a very efficient way.
-In order to execute these queries rapidly, tantivy need to build an index beforehand.
-The relevance score implemented in tantivy is not configurable.
+In order to execute these queries rapidly, the tantivy need to build an index beforehand.
+The relevance score implemented in the tantivy is not configurable.
 Tantivy uses the same score as the default similarity used in Lucene / Elasticsearch, called [BM25](https://en.wikipedia.org/wiki/Okapi_BM25).

 But tantivy's scope does not stop there.
 Numerous features are required to power rich search applications.
-For instance, one might want to:
+For instance, one may want to:
 - compute the count of documents matching a query in the different section of an e-commerce website,
 - display an average price per meter square for a real estate search engine,
-- take in account historical user data to rank documents in specific way,
+- take in account historical user data to rank documents in a specific way,
 - or even use tantivy to power an OLAP database.

 A more abstract description of the problem space tantivy is trying to address is the following.